Daisy Fleabane

 Photographic Location: The photographs were taken of plants at an eroding clay bank along a road near Urbana, Illinois.

-Comments: Daisy Fleabane resembles Erigeron annuus (Annual Fleabane), but robust specimens of these two species are fairly easy to distinguish.
-Daisy Fleabane is a more slender plant with fewer and skinnier leaves, and the hairs along the middle and upper portions of the central stem are short and appressed, rather than spreading outward.
-However, some malnourished specimens of Annual Fleabane can resemble Daisy Fleabane, thus becoming a source of possible confusion.
-While the fleabanes are often dismissed as 'weeds' because of their ubiquitousness during the summer, they are actually rather cheerful plants that are beneficial to many small insects that play an important role in the functioning of the ecological system.
+Comments: Daisy Fleabane (Erigeron strigosus) resembles Annual Fleabane (Erigeron annuus), but robust specimens of these two species are fairly easy to distinguish.
+Daisy Fleabane has fewer and more slender leaves than Annual Fleabane, and the hairs along its middle to upper stems are short and appressed, rather than long and spreading.
+Another species, Marsh Fleabane (Erigeron philadelphicus), differs by having slightly larger flowerheads with more ray florets (100-300), and wider leaves that clasp the stems.
+In addition, Marsh Fleabane has only spreading hairs along its stems.
+While the fleabanes (Erigeron spp.) are often dismissed as 'weeds' because of their ubiquitousness during the summer, they are actually rather attractive plants that are beneficial to many small insects that have important roles in the functioning of the ecological system.
+As pioneer species, fleabanes are also useful in providing early cover for exposed ground, thereby reducing soil erosion.

 Return